tarawhiteley/hw_jquery_whiteley_tara/README.md

 - I reviewed the list of deductions for this project and in the syllabus.

 #### Comments
-- This assignment helped me gain some comfidence back after the last assignment!
+- This assignment helped me gain some confidence back after the last assignment!
 This one was quite fun.
 I had some minor trouble getting the code just right, but starting in the dev tools console really helped with that.